Cloud-CV/EvalAI/docs/source/configuration.md

   - **test_annotation_file**: This file is used for ranking the submission made by a participant.
 An annotation file can be shared by more than one challenge phase.
 (Path of the test annotation file relative to this YAML file, e.g. `challenge_details/test_annotation.txt`)

-  - **codename**: Challenge phase codename.
+  - **codename**: Unique id for each challenge phase.
 Note that the codename of a challenge phase is used to map the results returned by the evaluation script to a particular challenge phase.
 The codename specified here should match with the codename specified in the evaluation script to perfect mapping.

   - **max_submissions_per_day**: Positive integer which tells the maximum number of submissions per day to a challenge phase.